 Exams will mostly be the same for men and women, though different questions will be asked of each gender.
 Doctors will also ask if the athlete is using any drugs, alcohol, or dietary supplements, or if they are taking any performance enhancers like steroids or weight-loss supplements.
 If any problems are found, a follow-up exam or more tests will be ordered.

+Stevens Point Orthopedics will be offering complimentary sports physicals this summer.
 Scheduling an appointment during one of these days is a good way to get a head start on the school year.
-We will have more information on these complimentary physicals in next month?s blog.
-Stay tuned!
+To see this year’s dates, visit our sports physicals page.